xing-yang/enhancements/keps/sig-storage/20190530-pv-health-monitor.md

 API change, local PVs and network PVs monitor are the three main parts we want to discuss here.

-Regarding the API part, we don’t plan to change PV API object at the first stage, instead we may use the VolumeTaint introduced in this proposal .
+Regarding the API part, we don’t plan to change PV API object at the first stage, instead we may use the VolumeTaint introduced in [this](https://github.com/kubernetes/enhancements/pull/766) proposal .
 We propose to create three taints for PV monitoring, details can be found in Implementation section below.

 For local PVs, we need to create an **agent** deployed to each node in the cluster to check the local PVs health condition and taint them if necessary.
 A local PV monitor **controller** is also needed responsible for watching node failure events and tainting local PVs if nodes break down.
-BTW: we haven’t support local volumes in CSI, so CSI change is not needed here.
+BTW: we haven’t support local volumes in Container Storage Interface (CSI), so CSI change is not needed here.

 For networked storage, we just need to create a **controller** to check the volumes’ status periodically, and each volume plugin should implement its own health checking methods.
-Since we are migrating in-tree volume plugins out of tree, the health checking methods should be supported in CSI spec.
-Detailed CSI spec info is [here](https://docs.google.com/document/d/1mjYlgXflAayLMPVFNT-qf3iJTVJYJBD-2RQh1jZTJ6s/edit#heading=h.3uxdz6kyha0s).
+Since we are migrating in-tree volume plugins out of tree, the health checking methods should be supported in CSI.

 The whole architecture is as below:
 ![pv health monitor architecture](./pv-health-monitor.png)